jangaraj/grafana-iframe/README.md

 Load your app - that initiliazes SSO session, which will be used when iframe with Grafana will be loaded.

+Be aware of Safari (this privacy feature will be implemented also in Chrome/Firefox in 2022).
+It blocks third party cookies.
+Recommended solution is `Option 1` from   https://webkit.org/blog/10218/full-third-party-cookie-blocking-and-more/

 ## Contact

 Insructions are provided with my best effort.
 Please don't contact me if you want